 The Comprehensive Examination is designed to test each student's ability to solve problems on their own.
-During the (multiple day) interval between the commencement of the written examination and the completion of all oral examinations, students are not permitted to collaborate or confer with each other about the contents of either exam.
-During this interval students must not ask for, give, receive or exchange resources or information regarding the written or oral exams with anyone, in any form.
+During the (multiple day) interval between the commencement of the written examination and the delivery of final results, students are not permitted to collaborate or confer with each other about the contents of either exam.
+During this interval students must not ask for, give, receive or exchange resources or information regarding the exam or exam topics with anyone, in any form.